restsql/restsql/README-FRAMEWORK_DEVELOPERS.txt

 -------------------------------------------------------------------------------
 Prerequisites

-* JDK 1.7
+* JDK 1.7 (Note: binaries are currently distributed as both 1.6 and 1.7 so you cannot use any 1.7 features, yet)
 * Eclipse Helios SR2, but other versions probably work fine
-* Ant 1.7.1, but newer versions probably work find
+* Ant 1.9 (previously used 1.7)
 * Tomcat 7
-* MySQL Server 5.5
+* MySQL 5.6  (previously used 5.5)
-* PostgreSQL 9.1
+* PostgreSQL 9.3 (previously used 9.1)
-* Windows 7, but any OS should do
+* Mac OS X 10.8 or Windows 7, but any OS should do

 -------------------------------------------------------------------------------